Live from a lake in the Northern Pennsylvania woods

 The theme of the site has been a bit nebulous so far and it is something I’m okay with for the time being.
 It can be an instinctive reflex to want to rush—to make everything perfect and get everything to make sense right away.
 But I’ve found that forcing things tends to cause more problems than not, so I’ll just be riding the wave and learning lessons during these first two months.

 Patience with results, impatience with action.

-The first month has been a practice in perspective and awareness.
+The month of May, my first month writing online, has been a practice in perspective and awareness.
 I’ve been failing miserably on the social media front, making progress on the organizational front, and crushing it in the areas of consistency, productivity, and sheer passion for what I’m building (which I’ll soon post about.)

 Being aware of (not consumed by) my weaknesses and mistakes, and learning how to fix them, has proved to work wonders for my motivation and self-discipline.
 If you want to build something with durability and purpose, it is crucial to A) train yourself to look at things with the proper perspective each step of the way and B) act swiftly and accordingly.